ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 Approximates the quantile level using the [t-digest](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) algorithm.
 The maximum error is 1%.
 Memory consumption by State is proportional to the logarithm of the number of passed values.

-The performance of the function is lower than for `quantile`, `quantileTiming`.
+The performance of the function is lower than for `quantile` or `quantileTiming`.
 In terms of the ratio of State size to precision, this function is much better than `quantile`.

 The result depends on the order of running the query, and is nondeterministic.